kaaproject/kaa/doc/Administration-guide/Users-management/index.md

 - [Managing tenant admins](#managing-tenant-admins)
 - [Managing users](#managing-users)

+This guide explains how to manage users in Kaa Admin UI.

+This guide assumes that Kaa has already been installed and Admin UI is available from the web.
+If it's not the case, look at the [Installation guide]({{root_url}}Programming-guide/Getting-started/#installation) for more info.

 ## Managing tenant admins

 The **Tenants** window, which is the starting window for a Kaa admin, displays a list of tenant admins.
 A Kaa admin can edit a tenant admin's name/e-mail and delete tenant admins from the system.